songzhibin97/gkit/README.md

 	"github.com/songzhibin97/gkit/cache/singleflight"
 )

-// getResources: 一般用于去数据库去获取数据
-func getResources() (interface{}, error) {
+// getResources: Generally used to go to the database and fetch data func getResources() (interface{}, error) {
 	return "test", nil
 }

-// cache: 填充到 缓存中的数据
-func cache(v interface{}) {
+// cache: populate the cache with data func cache(v interface{}) {
 	return
 }